dradri/variation2021/README.md

 Self-similarity code is for matlab and produces the panels in Figure 3

-The jupyter notebook is for the random forest statistics.
+The jupyter notebook is for the random forest statistics in Figure 5.

 The manuscript can be found at https://doi.org/10.1101/2021.01.28.428590